smudge/decks/railsconf-2022/slides.md

 # Incentives Matter

 <!--
 like, incentives matter.

-And that's actually what this talk has been secretly about all along.
+It might sound a little obvious, but it's actually what this talk has been secretly about all along.
 -->

 ---